Shortest period for outer orbit in compact hierarchical triple? Discovery of SB1 around V0885 Per: Conclusions

 \section{Conclusions}

 I present possible discovery of shortest outer period in compact hierarchical triple system.
+If confirmed it will be rare discovery of CHT in the region of ``W UMa dessert", as such systems are very difficult target to be detected using photometric observations.
 SB1 solution is consistent with results from spectral disentangling.
 Unfortunately quality of currently available spectra don't allow me to detect expected reflex motion for barycenter of the inner contact system.
-Hopefully future high-resolution spectroscopic observations, scheduled using SB1 orbit, can support this findings.
-In principle even not very high-resolution spectrum will be sufficient to measure reflex motion of barycenter of $\gamma_A=-10:-15~\kms$, if it will be taken around phase $\phi=0.25$ or $\phi=0.75$, when $\rv_{Aa,Ab}$ change slowly.
+Hopefully future high-resolution spectroscopic observations, scheduled using SB1 orbit to observe system at periastron passage, will support this findings.
+In principle even not very high-resolution spectra will be sufficient to measure reflex motion of barycenter of $\gamma_A=-10:-15~\kms$, if it will be taken around phase of inner system $\phi=0.25$ or $\phi=0.75$, when $\rv_{Aa,Ab}$ change slowly.